 *The initial ride is ~45 minutes.
 The majority of the day is spent on a leisurely walk along a graveled Park Service road following the river.
 Return ride is ~60 minutes.

 When Fayette County, WV hosted the the 2019 World Scouting Jamboree we found our favorite way to make use of the 10,000 acre Summit Bechtel Reserve... bird it!
-The scouts call it home for the next 100 years and you'll see why they're so excited.
-We won't cover all 10,000 acres but we'll hit some hot spots, including a lake and a gorgeous spot called "Garden Ground" perched on a long, high ridge with a fabulous overlook.
-And, we'll have lunch in the treetops inside the amazing Sustainability Treehouse.
-When we manage to pull ourselves away from this picnic spot, there are a few other gems to hit before heading back.
-We have been lucky to bird the property and have had some exciting sightings, like the Golden-winged Warbler, Grasshopper Sparrow, Cerulean Warbler, Yellow Warbler, Yellow-throated Warbler, and oriels.
+The scouts call it home for the next 100 years and you'll see why they're excited.
+We'll hit some hot spots, including a lake, a gorgeous spot called "Garden Ground," the amazing Sustainability Treehouse, and a few other gems before heading back.
+We have had some exciting sightings, like the Golden-winged Warbler, Grasshopper Sparrow, Cerulean Warbler, Yellow Warbler, Yellow-throated Warbler, and oriels.
 We're hoping for a Swainson's Warbler to make this the trifecta of trips!

 *The initial ride is ~30 minutes.
 We’re in and out of the bus with minimum hiking between stops.
 Return ride is ~30 minutes.